szumaster3/source/README.md

-This project is a **fork of [2009scape](https://gitlab.com/2009scape/2009scape)**.
+This project is a fork of [2009scape](https://gitlab.com/2009scape/2009scape).

-Download full package at https://szumaster3.github.io/530-content/
+Download: The latest [single-player](https://github.com/szumaster3/530-windows/zipball/releases) zipball.

+___

 #### Requirements